Placements

 Through international AFE opportunities, TCs prepare to be stronger teachers in multilingual and multicultural classrooms.
 With the continually blossoming diversity in our classrooms, these skills are crucial to developing a safe and welcoming learning environment for all students.

-All TCs interested in completing their volunteer AFE opportunities internationally will only be able to do so through the programs organized and offered by the Teacher Education Office during designated AFE blocks.
+Any TCs interested in completing an international AFE will only be able to do so through the opportunities organized and offered by the Teacher Education Office during designated AFE blocks.
+TCs are not permitted to seek out their own international AFE opportunities.

 Recent International AFE Opportunities